-The proceeds of the Offered Bonds will be used to finance the Series 2019 B Loan and any Additional Loans, including, without limitation, participations therein.
+The proceeds of the Offered Bonds will be used to finance the Series 2019 E Loan and any Additional Loans, including, without limitation, participations therein.
 See "INTRODUCTION - Use of Proceeds of Offered Bonds."

-Additional information about the Series 2019 B Development is set forth in APPENDIX D, TABLE D-1 - "LOAN(S) EXPECTED TO BE FINANCED WITH THE PROCEEDS OF THE OFFERED BONDS."
+Additional information about the Series 2019 E Development is set forth in APPENDIX D, Table D-1 - "The Series 2019 E Development and the Series 2019 E Loan."